Ayush-projects/srijan22/README.md

 We reserve the right to modify these Terms at any time.
 For instance, we may need to change these Terms if we come out with a new feature or for some other reason.

 Whenever we make changes to these Terms, the changes are effective **24 Hrs** after we post such revised Terms (indicated by revising the date at the top of these Terms) or upon your acceptance if we provide a mechanism for your immediate acceptance of the revised Terms (such as a click-through confirmation or acceptance button).
-It is your responsibility to check **[APP NAME]** for changes to these Terms.
+It is your responsibility to check **Srijan JU** for changes to these Terms.

 If you continue to use the Service after the revised Terms go into effect, then you have accepted the changes to these Terms.

 ## Privacy Policy

-For information about how we collect and use information about users of the Service, please check out our privacy policy available at **[INSERT LINK]**.
+For information about how we collect and use information about users of the Service, please check out our privacy policy available at **[https://raw.githubusercontent.com/Ayush-projects/srijan22/cfd7d3a2a0607b21ea45dd9ff71140e404164a0b/Srijan_Privacy_Policy.pdf]**.

 ## Third-Party Services